O’Keefe Video: Anti-Trump Group Denies Planning To Disrupt The ‘Deploraball’ With Stink Bombs

 “They met with the Project Veritas filmer at Comet Ping Pong as a nod to the Pizzagate conspiracy theories and decided the stink bomb plan would be funny.
 The group said those plans were false and did not reveal their actual plans, which they say are non-violent demonstrations,” #Disrupt20 indicated in a statement, according to the Washington Examiner.

-Although the video embedded is a six-minute clip, James O’Keefe claims that he has turned over the raw footage to law enforcement authorities.
+Although the video embedded below is a six-minute clip, James O’Keefe claims that he has turned over the raw footage to law enforcement authorities.
 O’Keefe also says that there are more videos coming about far-left activists and their plans for the Trump inauguration.

-“It’s worth noting that the videos are heavily edited, making it unclear whether the operatives came up with the idea for the stink bombs on their own or if they were prompted into discussing the plan,” The Daily Callerobserved.
+“It’s worth noting that the videos are heavily edited, making it unclear whether the operatives came up with the idea for the stink bombs on their own or if they were prompted into discussing the plan,” The Daily Caller observed.
 “A separate O’Keefe operation aimed at other left wing groups was recently exposed in a countersting operation.”

 Deploraball organizers say that have beefed-up security for the gala to prevent party crashers of any kind, and only valid ticket-holders will be admitted.